Instagram: sparklivefire

 It's also helpful to be aware that each dish that you order will be just that item on the plate.
 If you order Cauliflower then it's cauliflower on the plate.
 I don't add random wilted salad greens, miscellaneous vegetables, or cheap empty carbs just to make the plate look more full.
 Each item gets to be the star of their own plate.

-Finally it's also worth knowing in advance that since every dish is prepared fresh, cooked to order, and served one at a time, you should think of each dish as a separate course in your own tasting menu.
+Additionally, it's worth knowing in advance that since every dish is prepared fresh, cooked to order, and served one at a time, you should think of each dish as a separate course in your own tasting menu.
 While you eat your Cauliflower, I'll be cutting and charring your Eggplant, and while you enjoy your Eggplant, I'll be freshly pressing your tortillas and searing the meat for your Wood-Fired Tacos.
 It's quite normal for there to be about ten minutes between dishes served, so depending on what you order a full service here can be one to two hours.
 But we don't try to turn tables, your table is yours for the night.

 Good Question